 In order to establish specific targets on the road to achieving the Area goals and objectives and monitor them each year, a Performance Measurement System was developed that will be used each year with the submission of the Annual Performance Report.
-The Performance Measurement System includes objectives, outcomes as well as measurable outcome statements to identify how the Area is pro- established objectives. ogressing towards the
+The Performance Measurement System includes objectives, outcomes as well as measurable outcome stoestablished objectives. itements to identify how the Area is progressing towards the